-The drug company Merck is developing a compound called suvorexant (C23H23ClN6O2) with an eye toward insomnia treatment.
-Suvorexant is in Phase III Clinical Trials, which means it could hit the market for prescription in 2015.
-Biochemically, it is an antagonist of OX(1)R and OX(2)R. In 2012 Merck announced promising results from two Phase III trials.
+The drug company Merck successfully developed a compound called suvorexant (C23H23ClN6O2) for insomnia treatment.
+Approved in 2014, it hit the market for prescription in 2015.
+Biochemically, it is an antagonist of OX(1)R and OX(2)R.

-This drug is the farthest along in development of any orexin antagonist.
-Merck has said it plans to file for a New Drug Approval from the FDA later this year and with the Japanese government in the future.
-If suvorexant proves successful, there will almost surely be other follow-on drugs.
+This drug is the first, and so far only, orexin antagonist to get through the regulatory approval process and hit the market.
 A drug called almorexant was under investigation, but the drug companies (GlaxoSmithKline and Actelion) concluded it would not be approved and abandoned work on it.
 GlaxoSmithKline has another orexin agonist code-named SB-649868.
 It is mentioned in recent scientific papers and was included on a list of drugs in development by GSK in 2011, so it seems to be in development.

 The Swiss company Actelion seems to be active in this area, investigating a series of compounds "based on a N-glycine-sulfonamide core".
 The Japanese company Takeda (developer of Ramelteon) is working on compounds based on benzoxazepine.
 Merck is pursuing "substituted diazepan compounds" if this European patent application is any evidence.